superbrown/tag-based-logger/README.md

 **a Java logging framework wrapper that allows logging based on tags**

 Note: Using this may be less necessary if you're using something like Splunk.
-Also, this only works with Log4j version 1.x, as version 2 removed hooks for getting access to appenders that this relies upon.
+Also, this only works with Log4j version 1.x, as version 2 removed hooks for getting access to appenders this codes upon.

 The idea behind this is to make it easier to locate log entries of interest by assigning them tags when they're generated.
 Tags can also be used to designate special handling for particular entries (more on